I386: Business importance

+A Compaq Deskpro 386 with monitor and peripherals; the Deskpro 386 was the first personal computer to feature an 80386 microprocessor.

-The first PC based on the Intel 80386 was the Compaq Deskpro 386.
+The first PC based on the Intel 80386 was the Compaq Deskpro 386, introduced in September 1986.
 By extending the 16/24-bit IBM PC/AT standard into a natively 32-bit computing environment, Compaq became the first company to design and manufacture such a major technical hardware advance on the PC platform.
 IBM was offered use of the 80386, but had manufacturing rights for the earlier 80286.
 IBM therefore chose to rely on that processor for a couple more years.
 The early success of the Compaq Deskpro 386 played an important role in legitimizing the PC "clone" industry and in de-emphasizing IBM's role within it.
 The first computer system sold with the 386SX was the Compaq Deskpro 386S, released in July 1988.

 Prior to the 386, the difficulty of manufacturing microchips and the uncertainty of reliable supply made it desirable that any mass-market semiconductor be multi-sourced, that is, made by two or more manufacturers, the second and subsequent companies manufacturing under license from the originating company.
 The 386 was for a time (4.7 years) only available from Intel, since Andy Grove, Intel's CEO at the time, made the decision not to encourage other manufacturers to produce the processor as second sources.
 This decision was ultimately crucial to Intel's success in the market.
 The 386 was the first significant microprocessor to be single-sourced.
 Single-sourcing the 386 allowed Intel greater control over its development and substantially greater profits in later years.

 AMD introduced its compatible Am386 processor in March 1991 after overcoming legal obstacles, thus ending Intel's 4.7-year monopoly on 386-compatible processors.
 From 1991 IBM also manufactured 386 chips under license for use only in IBM PCs and boards.

+In 1991, while studying computer science at University of Helsinki, Linus Torvalds began a project that later became the Linux kernel.
+He wrote the program specifically for the hardware he was using and independent of an operating system because he wanted to use the functions of his new 80386 PC.